MJ Melendez Player Props: Royals vs. Rangers

-MJ Melendez -- 0-for-4 in his last game -- will be in action for the Kansas City Royals against the Texas Rangers, with Jacob deGrom on the hill, on April 11 at 8:05 PM ET.
+MJ Melendez -- 1-for-4 with an RBI in his most recent game -- will be in action for the Kansas City Royals against the Texas Rangers, with Nathan Eovaldi on the hill, on April 12 at 8:05 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Giants.
+In his last game, he went 1-for-4 with an RBI against the Rangers.

 MJ Melendez Game Info & Props vs. the Rangers